pqrkchqps/diehard-dot-fund-user-manual/.uk/pricing.md

 # Frequently asked questions

 ## Our group has no money!
-Can we still use Loomio?
+Can we still use Diehard.Fund?

 Yes.
 You can choose the Gift plan (see our [Pricing](http://loomio.org/pricing) page).